-This summer, 2014, snowy owls had a banner breeding season on Bylot Island in the Canadian Arctic.
-That may be responsible for the unusually large number of irrupting snowy owls again moving in the Northeast and Great Lakes.
+During the summer of 2014, snowy owls had a banner breeding season on Bylot Island in the Canadian Arctic.
+That may have been responsible for the unusually large number of irrupting snowy owls that moved in the Northeast and Great Lakes the following winter.

 Not all of the snowy owls that come south in winter will survive, of course – the mortality rate for young raptors of any species is very high.
 But most will succumb to vehicle collisions, rodenticide poisoning and electrocution on power lines, to name three common causes.
 Starvation is fairly rare, and often the result of other, underlying causes, although starving birds are more likely to be found and taken to rehabilitators.